huilixie-dotcom/Tone-Buddy/README.md

 * Emotion detection: Refines sentiment using polarity, subjectivity, and keyword heuristics.
 * Dynamic suggestions: Rule-based rephrasings with randomization for variety.
 * Interactive GUI: Real-time analysis, suggestion regeneration, and audio playback.
-* Original code focus: Custom classes and logic for NLP processing and UI, with acknowledgments for libraries.
+* Original code focus: Custom classes and logic for NLP processing and GUI, with acknowledgments for libraries.

 This prototype emphasizes code literacy through original contributions like conditional emotion mapping and modular classes, rather than complex outputs.